- Entry requirements: A 2:1 Honours degree

 |Postgraduate entry requirements||

-You will need a 2:1 Honours degree or equivalent in any discipline.
+A 2:1 Honours degree (or overseas equivalent) in Management, Engineering, Mathematics, Science or related disciplines.
 Non-graduates with very extensive professional experience and/or other prior qualifications may also be considered.

 You'll need to demonstrate competence in the use of English language.
 International applicants who do not meet the minimum required standard of English language can complete one of our Pre-Sessional English courses to achieve the required level.